TorchJD/torchjd/docs/source/index.rst

 optimization.
 To get started, check out our :doc:`basic usage example
 <examples/basic_usage>`.

+Gradient descent relies on gradients to optimize a single objective.
+Jacobian descent takes this idea a step further, using the Jacobian to optimize multiple objectives.
+An important component of Jacobian descent is the aggregator, which maps the Jacobian to an optimization step.
+In the page :doc:`Aggregation <docs/aggregation/index>`, we provide an overview of the various aggregators available in TorchJD, along with some of their key characteristics.
+A precise description of this formalism along with the :doc:`UPGrad <docs/aggregation/upgrad>` aggregator is available in Section 2 of `Jacobian Descent For Multi-Objective Optimization <https://arxiv.org/pdf/2406.16232>`_.

 A straightforward application of Jacobian descent is multi-task learning, in which the vector of per-task losses has to be minimized.
 To start using TorchJD for multi-task learning, follow our :doc:`MTL example <examples/mtl>`.